 Fisher College Definition of Consent is the mutual agreement between individuals, clearly through the use of words or actions, to participate in a sexual activity no matter how slight the interaction may be.
-Consent cannot be giving by minors, mentally disabled individual, an individual under the influence of any substance (alcohol/drugs/or any other disabling substance), intoxicated, incapacitated, or by an individual who is unconscious.
+Consent cannot be given by minors, a mentally disabled individual, an individual under the influence of any substance (alcohol/drugs/or any other disabling substance), intoxicated, incapacitated, or by an individual who is unconscious.
 In addition, Fisher College will not accept the consent of an individual if that individual gave consent as the result of coercion, verbal/physical threats, or by the threat of force or future harm.
-This definition is used pursuant to the specific policies noted in related policy, procedure and handbook references related specifically thereto.
+This definition is used for all policies, procedures and handbook references to the term "Consent."